My Writing

 (Edify, February 2010)

-The story of Sara Gies and Eric Gibson, who originally brought their love of plants to the public through Axis Mundi Artistry, and now own The Little Plant Shop in Edmonton’s Old Strathcona district.
+The story of Sara Gies and Eric Gibson, who originally brought their love of plants to the public through Axis Mundi Artistry, then through The Little Plant Shop in Edmonton’s Old Strathcona district.
+Sara and Eric have since relocated the shop to Victoria.